Olive

 Home

-I opted for tab navigation system as Olive has few yet equally important sections.
+Tab navigation system as Olive has few yet equally important sections.

-Universal symbol for digital accessibility sits in the top bar, which also contains the screen title.
+Universal symbol for digital accessibility sits in the top bar,

 Cards display simple and recent health data, health goal progress, and task status information.

-Maximum 5 customizable data bubbles on desktop.
+Up to 5 customizable data bubbles on desktop.

-Add exercise data
+Uploading exercise data

 UI Design